brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Waterbury, NERO and a ZERO at the Old Stagecoach Inn.
 * Johnson, in and out to resupply and to have lunch.

 I was happy with this plan.
-I only had one day off (Waterbury) with no hiking.
-This day off was essential for physical and mental recovery, particularly between Camels Hump and Mount Mansfield.
+I only had one day off with no hiking (Waterbury).
+This day off was essential for physical and mental recovery, particularly between Camel's Hump and Mount Mansfield.

-The in-town meals were very important to address the inevitable calorie deficit that you experience on the trail.
-Eat a lot.
+The **in-town meals were very important** to address the inevitable calorie deficit that you experience on the trail.
+Take your time, relax, and eat a lot.

 Gear
 ----